Training & Development

 Please feel free to contact me at email@example.com if I can answer any questions.

-Live Audio Bootcamp: Are you a sound tech at your church or do you volunteer to run production equipment for your community theater?
+Advanced Live Audio Certificate Course: Are you a sound tech at your church or do you volunteer to run production equipment for your community theater?
 There are many people all over the world operating fairly complicated audio equipment with little or no formal training.
 Instead most have some On-The-Job style instruction.
 It's very difficult to learn the real-world conventional wisdom of an audio engineer in an OJT or self trained position.
 Professional engineers spend years developing their own personal approach as well as collaborating with other engineers and this is how they acquire the conventional wisdom of the industry.
 This course will bridge the gap for the audio enthusiast that has some real experience yet still desires to take their skill to the next level.
 Learn when and where to use a noise gate and when not to.
 Learn why you need to control the dynamic range of some instruments and voices but otherwise use compression sparingly.
 Learn the conventional wisdom of a working professional so you don't have to experiment for years to find a good personal approach to dynamic signal processing!
 We'll cover Gain Structure, effects and their applications and we'll focus closely on controlling acoustic feedback too.

 Production Arts Vocational Education: This course is intended for students from high school age on who seek alternatives to a four year college.
 This course will have a focus on audio but will cover the core concepts of performance production techniques.
 The course is designed to start students with the rudiments of terminology, introduce them to the concepts and devices used in theater and concerts and take them through the fundamentals of audio, lighting and A/V technologies.
 This online course will be an excellent primer for students who wish to attend the Production Institute in Athens GA or Full Sail in Florida or any other school for the vocational training of audio engineering.
 If a prospective student can complete this course as a high school senior they will be well prepared to tackle the fast paced environment of hands-on classes in real-world situations.
 Don't spend tens of thousands of dollars on a hands-on residency course without the fundamental knowledge you'll need to stay at the top of your class.
 The production arts are a group of highly specialized skill sets and they all start with the fundamentals of the science of sound and lighting and the conventional wisdom of the industry.